wistia/wistia-open-docs/style_guide.md

 After upload, use the Bakery Hashed ID with the Liquid embed tag we created:

     {% post_image: 'BAKERY-ID', class: 'BLAH', width: 'BLAH' %}

+### CSS Styling
+Images are all given the class `post_image`.
+They can be floated to the left or right using the `float-direction` class syntax.
+If they will be full-width, use class `center`.

 ### Screenshots
 Where possible, avoid using lots of goofy arrows or other functionality that doesn't